***/**** Image A Sound A Extras B

 THE DVD + THE BOOK

-The Hunted looks phenomenal on Paramount's DVD.
+by Bill Chambers The Hunted looks phenomenal on Paramount's DVD.
 Presented in 1.85:1 anamorphic widescreen (fullscreen sold separately), the film's transfer is a thing of perfection: no edge-enhancement, no murkiness, strong but not overbearing colours.
 (The cinematography of Caleb Deschanel (The Right Stuff, The Patriot) converts to television perversely well, considering his painterly eye.)
 The Dolby Digital 5.1 soundtrack is similarly far out, if compromised by a slight lisp to the dialogue--the name "L.T.," for instance, often sounds like "L.C." no matter who's saying it.
 Benicio Del Toro's voice bombards from all six speakers during Hallam's first attack, but the Dolby showstopper is the dam climax, which conjures jittery tension largely through the use of rear-channel effects.
 Kudos to Paramount for going the extra mile by mixing the six sequences found in the deleted scenes section in 5.1 (it probably helps that director William Friedkin is married to Sherry Lansing, head of the studio), although the excised material is very much extraneous; chances are slim that we'll be seeing The Hunted: The Version You've Never Seen anytime soon.

 Four featurettes edited by none other than Glenn "DVD Savant" Erickson, a Friedkin familiar (he cut The French Connection DVD's extras)--"Pursuing The Hunted" (8 mins.), "Filming The Hunted" (9 mins.), "Tracking The Hunted" (4 mins.), and "The Cutting Edge" (9 mins.)--provide a healthy dose of information on the production through interviews with the inspiration for Tommy Lee Jones's character, "real-life Sherlock Holmes" Tom Brown (who says that the knife Del Toro primarily uses on-screen took seven years to sculpt), plus on-set footage of Friedkin as he gets excited about filming unscripted passages devised because a particular aspect of a given location set off ideas.
 As a collective, this documentary quartet is significantly more entertaining than Friedkin's feature-length commentary, wherein he concentrates his energies on filling in the sketchy film's thematic blanks, doing neither himself nor The Hunted any favours.
 (Friedkin's sensational yakker for The Exorcist: 25th Anniversary Edition is beginning to seem a fluke.)
 Trailers for The Hunted, Timeline, The Core, and the upcoming Indiana Jones Trilogy DVD round out the disc.